Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 Bringing an Oppression Claim

-Corporations have a responsibility to act as good corporate citizens, which includes considering the interests of all their stakeholders in all their corporate actions and decisions.
+Corporations are responsible for acting as good corporate citizens, which includes considering the interests of all their stakeholders in all their corporate actions and decisions.

-An oppression claim is an important tool for stakeholders, particularly minority shareholders, to protect their interests in a corporation.
+An oppression claim is essential for stakeholders, particularly minority shareholders, to protect their interests in a corporation.

 For example, a minority shareholder could bring an oppression claim.

-This can happen if the majority of shareholders are voting in a self-interested manner.
-This would consequently oppress the minority shareholders.
+This can happen if the majority of shareholders vote self-interestedly, which would consequently oppress the minority shareholders.

-The Court determines that a corporation or its directors have acted in a manner that is oppressive, unfairly prejudicial to or that unfairly disregards the interests of any shareholder.
+The Court determines that a corporation or its directors have acted oppressively, unfairly prejudicial to or that unfairly disregards the interests of any shareholder.

-They can also assist the creditor, director, or officer of the corporation.
-It may then make an order to resolve the matter in a variety of ways.
+They can also assist the corporation’s creditor, director, or officer.
+The court may then order to resolve the matter in various ways.

 Shareholder Rights And Remedies

 Oppression is an umbrella term that encompasses oppressive conduct, unfair prejudice, and unfair disregard.
-There are no absolute rules regarding the use of these terms, and they often overlap.
+There are no absolute rules regarding using these terms, and they often overlap.

 “Oppressive conduct” includes conduct that is coercive, abusive, suggestive of bad faith, and burdensome.